 - Food industry challenges to "Best Practice" risk communication

-As part of our contract with the FDA, IFT contributed to the development of the Food Related Emergency Exercise Boxed (FREE-B) web-based tool that is now available.
-FREE-B is a collection of scenarios that will help government regulators, public health organizations and the food industry test their readiness for food-related emergencies, such as a human health emergency caused by an unintentional contamination of produce with E. coli O157:H7.
+As part of our contract with the FDA, IFT contributed to the development of the Food Related Emergency Exercise Boxed (FREE-B) web-based tool.
+FREE-B is a collection of scenarios that helps government regulators, public health organizations and the food industry test their readiness for food-related emergencies, such as a human health emergency caused by an unintentional contamination of produce with E. coli O157:H7.
 FREE-B is a compilation of five scenarios designed to help test and develop food emergency response plans, protocols and procedures.
-It will help food and agriculture stakeholders and emergency preparedness planners collaborate better with each other, neighboring jurisdictions, the food industry and federal agencies during food emergencies.
-To access the FREE-B scenarios, please visit http://www.fda.gov/Food/FoodDefense/Training/ucm216741.htm.
+It helps food and agriculture stakeholders and emergency preparedness planners collaborate better with each other, neighboring jurisdictions, the food industry, and federal agencies during food emergencies.
+To access the FREE-B scenarios, please visit http://www.fda.gov/Food/FoodDefense/ToolsEducationalMaterials/ucm295902.htm.

 - Product Tracing (Traceability) in Food Systems

-Working under contract with FDA from September 2008-September 2009, IFT explored a multitude of issues related to product tracing.
-A number of reports, presentations, and other materials emanated from the work and can be found at www.ift.org/traceability.
+Working under contract with FDA from September 2008 − September 2009, IFT explored a multitude of issues related to product tracing.
+A number of reports, presentations, and other materials emanated from the work and can be found at http://www.globalfoodtraceability.org.

 - Public Health Risk Assessment for FDA-regulated Commodity/Hazard Combinations Using a Risk Ranking Methodology

-From September 2008 through June 2010 IFT worked as a subcontractor to RTI International to develop hazard information sheets for select chemical hazards and flow charts for a variety of food products to enable the further development of a relative risk ranking model that explored hazard/commodity pairs.
-A manuscript describing the project is in preparation.
+From September 2008 − June 2010, IFT worked as a subcontractor to RTI to develop hazard information sheets for select chemical hazards and flow charts for a variety of food products to enable the further development of a relative risk-ranking model that explored hazard/commodity pairs.

 - Determination of Areas of Greatest Risk for Produce from Farm to Fork

-IFT worked as a subcontractor to RTI International from December 2007 to July 2009 to evaluate the relative risks of various hazards (i.e., bacterial, viral, protozoa, and chemical) in various types of produce and in various stages of processing (including whole, fresh-cut, processed) to identify the relative risks of combinations of hazards and commodities.
+IFT worked as a subcontractor to RTI from December 2007 − July 2009 to evaluate the relative risks of various hazards (i.e., bacterial, viral, protozoa, and chemical) in various types of produce and in various stages of processing (including whole, fresh-cut, processed) to identify the relative risks of combinations of hazards and commodities.
 The work also developed comprehensive quantitative, predictive model(s) to evaluate the effectiveness of various interventions/mitigations and control measures in selected produce/hazard combinations at all stages in production and distribution.
-The tool can be accessed here: http://www.foodrisk.org/exclusives/RRT/
+The tool can be accessed at: http://www.foodrisk.org/exclusives/RRT/.

 - Rice Fortification in Developing Countries: A Critical Review of the Technical and Economic Feasibility

-Under a cooperative agreement with the United States Agency for International Development (USAID), the Academy for Educational Development (AED) collaborated with the Institute of Food Technologists (IFT) to conduct a four-country assessment of rice fortification with a review of production and fortification techniques in China, Costa Rica, The Philippines and the United States.
+Under a cooperative agreement with the U.S. Agency for International Development (USAID), the Academy for Educational Development (AED) collaborated with IFT to conduct a four-country assessment of rice fortification with a review of production and fortification techniques in China, Costa Rica, The Philippines, and the United States.
 More details are available at: Critical review

 - CARVER + Shock vulnerability analysis software tool

-An offensive targeting prioritization tool adapted from the military version (CARVER) for use in the food industry.
+CARVER is an offensive targeting prioritization tool adapted from the military for use in the food industry.
 The tool can be used to assess the vulnerabilities within a system or infrastructure to an attack.
 It allows the user to think like an attacker to identify the most attractive targets for an attack.
 More details are available at: Software tool

 - Food Defense Assessment Tool

-Developed by IFT under contract with the Education Team of the National Center for Food Protection and Defense, this tool should aid in the understanding of food defense issues and best practices.
+Developed by IFT under contract with the National Center for Food Protection and Defense (NCFPD), this tool aids in the understanding of food defense issues and best practices.
 More details are available at: Assessment tool

 - Food Defense Resource List